DandelionBold/MyNixOS/README.md

    nixos-rebuild build --flake .#laptop
    ```

-   > **Note:** If you see prompts asking about experimental features:
+   > **Note:** If you see prompts asking about configuration settings:
-   > - First prompt: `do you want to allow configuration setting 'experimental-features'...` → Type `y` and press Enter
+   > - `do you want to allow configuration setting 'experimental-features'...` → Type `y` and press Enter
-   > - Second prompt: `do you want to permanently mark this value as trusted...` → Type `y` and press Enter
+   > - `do you want to permanently mark this value as trusted...` → Type `y` and press Enter
+   > - `do you want to allow configuration setting 'substituters'...` → Type `y` and press Enter
-   > This is normal on first use and won't happen again.
+   > These are normal on first use and enable faster downloads and flakes support.

    Replace `laptop` with your chosen configuration (`desktop`, `server`, `vm`, etc.)